You are so welcome here

 Hi, this is me, Maura Casey.
 I’m glad you are here on my Substack home of Casey’s Catch!
 As I grew up sailing and fishing on Lake Ontario, I’ve always thought of opinion writing as casting a net for ideas, thus the name of this newsletter.

 I’ve been a journalist for 40 years.
-I am also a sailor, a grandmother, a compulsive writer, a bread baker, an amateur astronomer, a dog lover, and servant to my cat.
-I’ve been married for 40 years.
+I am also a sailor, a grandmother, a bread baker, an amateur astronomer, a dog lover, and servant to my cat.
 I have lived in rural New England for most of that time.
-I love its slower pace, the quiet, and the rolling hills.
-But I still call my beloved birthplace of Buffalo, NY, home.
-I’ve written a memoir, Saving Ellen, about growing up in a big Irish family, which Skyhorse Publishing will publish by Spring of 2025.
+But I am a proud Buffalo, N.Y. native.
+I’ve written a memoir, Saving Ellen, which Skyhorse Publishing will release in March of 2025.

 Why subscribe?

-I wrote opinions every week for four different newspapers for decades, during which time, heaven help me, I probably wrote 5,000 opinion editorials.
+I wrote opinions every week for four different newspapers for decades.
 I served on the editorial boards of The Lawrence (Mass.)
 Eagle Tribune, The Day (New London, Conn.) the Hartford (Conn.)
 Courant, and The New York Times.

 I don’t work at a newspaper anymore, but I am incapable of staying on the sidelines.
-And, God knows, there is a lot going on.
 So I write once or twice a week to keep my head from exploding.
-And yes, it’s free.

 So why pay for a subscription?

-However.
 A paid subscription supports my work and makes it more likely that I will be able to write for years to come.
 Think of a subscription as stuffing the tip jar in your favorite pizza joint (although, truthfully, my thing is baking bread).
-Although for now, there is no difference between a paid and free subscription, that may change as I branch out and do more interviews, get the hang of podcasts and other technology.

 I want the world to be a better place; my guess is that you do, too.
 We could learn a lot from one another.
 So whether you are a free or paid subscriber, thank you.
-I am profoundly grateful that you have read my words and are willing to come along with me on this journey.
+I am profoundly grateful that you are willing to come along with me on this journey.